 This is part of an ongoing research project by Dr. Adrienne Shaw (Temple University).
 Early work on this project was sponsored by Refiguring Innovation in Games (ReFiG) and the Temple Digital Scholarship Center.
-Dr. Shaw is an assistant professor in the Department of Media Studies and Production at Temple University and a Lew Klein College of Media and Communications PhD program faculty member.
+Dr. Shaw is an associate professor in the Department of Media Studies and Production at Temple University and a Lew Klein College of Media and Communications PhD program faculty member.
 Her primary areas of research are video games, gaming culture, the politics of representation, gender and sexuality, and qualitative research.
 She is author of the book Gaming at the Edge: Sexuality and Gender at the Margins of Gamer Culture (University of Minnesota Press, 2014).

-Research assistance from Temple University has been provided by (or is being provided by):
+Research assistance from Temple University has been provided by:

 Summer 2016/Spring 2017: Christopher Persaud is a senior at Temple University studying Sociology, French, and LGBT Studies.
 His research interests broadly include popular culture, identity construction on/through digital mediums, and the social dimensions of new media technologies.
 He hopes to pursue graduate school opportunities in Sociology and/or Media Studies sometime in the near future.

 Fall 2016/Spring 2017: Nirvan West is a senior at Temple University studying Visual Anthropology.
 His research involves ethnographic analysis of digital worlds and the systems that dictate them.
 His work touches on subcultures based on/around gaming and the evolution of the gamer identity.

 Spring/Summer 2015: Elizaveta Friesem (PhD, Temple University; PhD, St. Petersburg State University, Russia) is an affiliated faculty of Media Education Lab.
 In her primary research Elizaveta combines principles of media literacy education, media studies, and gender studies in order to promote gender equality and diversity. http://www.elizavetafriesem.com